-While Experience Mission is a short-term missions organization, it may be surprising to know that we think everyone should ask themselves, their church, and their family members this question because the honest truth is unhealthy mission trips can do more harm than good.
+While Experience Mission is a short-term missions organization, it may be surprising to know that we think everyone should ask this question.
+Because the honest truth is that unhealthy mission trips can do more harm than good.
 They can leave people feeling undignified and small while making those who go feel big and important for what they’ve done.
 This is not the vision of self-sacrificial love we see in the life and teachings of Jesus, and we should say “good riddance” to this approach to missions.

 However, we believe that healthy mission trips—approached with intentionality, a focus on relationships, and a mission to dignify everyone we serve and partner with—are exactly what the world needs more of today.
-The following are three aspects of these kinds of mission trips that make each experience 100% worth the time, money, and effort you put into them.
+So, here are 3 aspects of these kinds of mission trips that make each experience 100% worth the time, money, and effort you put into them.

 In a world that’s not experiencing enough love, mercy, and justice, mission trips allow you to participate in God’s plan to redeem and restore the whole earth by serving your neighbors in need.
-From giving a little extra momentum to ministries serving around the U.S. to encouraging families as they recover from disaster, there are real needs around the world that we, as followers of Jesus, have the opportunity to help address.
-We call this “being a tangible picture of God’s love.”
+There are real needs around the world that we as followers of Jesus have the opportunity to help address—most effectively by coming alongside amazing local ministries with a vision to serve and impact their local communities.
+We call this type of humble, self-sacrificial service “being a tangible picture of God’s love.”

 When welcomed in by local leaders, mission trip volunteers play a critical role in tackling real problems alongside local residents.